Newborn Sleep (0–1 Month): What to Expect and Is This Normal?

 Is it normal for my newborn to sleep all day and be awake at night?

-Yes, this is very common and is often called "day-night confusion."
-Newborns have not yet developed a circadian rhythm — the internal clock that tells us to sleep at night and be awake during the day.
-In the womb, your baby may have been most active at night when your movement was no longer rocking them to sleep.
-This typically begins to resolve around 6–8 weeks of age as the brain's circadian system matures.
-You can help by exposing your baby to natural daylight during the day, keeping daytime interactions lively, and making nighttime feedings calm, dim, and quiet.
+Yes, this is common and is often called "day-night confusion."
+Newborns have not yet developed a circadian rhythm — the internal clock that regulates sleep-wake cycles based on light and dark.
+This typically begins to resolve around 6–8 weeks as the brain's circadian system matures.
+Help it along by exposing your baby to natural daylight during the day, keeping daytime interactions lively, and making nighttime feedings dim, quiet, and brief (AAP, 2022).

 Is it normal for my newborn to make noises while sleeping?

 Newborns are notoriously noisy sleepers.
-Grunting, squeaking, whimpering, brief cries, snorting, and irregular breathing patterns are all common during newborn sleep.
-Much of this is due to immature airways, nasal passages, and the large proportion of time newborns spend in active (REM) sleep — during which facial movements, twitching, and sounds are normal.
-However, if you notice persistent grunting with every breath, flared nostrils, chest retractions (skin pulling in between the ribs), or pauses in breathing lasting longer than 20 seconds, contact your pediatrician or seek medical attention immediately.
+Grunting, squeaking, whimpering, brief cries, snorting, and irregular breathing patterns are all typical during newborn sleep.
+Much of this stems from immature airways and the large proportion of time newborns spend in active (REM) sleep — during which facial movements, twitching, and sounds are normal.
+However, if you notice persistent grunting with every breath, flared nostrils, chest retractions, or breathing pauses lasting longer than 20 seconds, contact your pediatrician immediately.

 How long should a newborn sleep without feeding?

-In the first few weeks, most pediatricians recommend waking a newborn to feed if they have slept longer than 3–4 hours, especially if the baby has not yet regained their birth weight.
-Breastfed newborns typically need to eat every 2–3 hours, and formula-fed newborns every 3–4 hours.
-Once your baby has regained their birth weight and your pediatrician gives the go-ahead (usually around 2–4 weeks), you can typically let your baby sleep until they wake on their own for feedings.
-Always follow your pediatrician's specific guidance for your baby.
+In the first few weeks, most pediatricians recommend waking a newborn to feed if they have slept longer than 3–4 hours, especially before birth weight is regained.
+Breastfed newborns typically need to eat every 2–3 hours; formula-fed newborns every 3–4 hours.
+Once your baby has regained birth weight and your pediatrician gives the go-ahead (usually around 2–4 weeks), you can typically let your baby sleep until they wake on their own for feedings (AAP, 2022).

 Is swaddling safe for my newborn?